Phoenix Public Transportation

 For more information on schedules and how to ride, check out valleymetro.org.
 Track buses and light rail services in real time by using Valley Metro's app, which can be downloaded on the App Store or Google Play.

 Need to get from the airport to your downtown hotel?
-It will cost you $2 if you take Phoenix’s Valley Metro light-rail system.
+It will cost you $2 if you take Phoenix’s Valley Metro Rail system.
 The cost of an all-day pass is $4.

-Light rail’s quiet, air-conditioned trains operate 18-22 hours per day, seven days a week, and stop every 12-20 minutes.
+Valley Metro Rail trains are quiet, air-conditioned and operate 18-22 hours per day, seven days a week — with average station wait times between 12 and 20 minutes.
 The system operates at street level and is powered by electricity from overhead wires.

 There are 38 stations along the line, and they are adorned with $8 million worth of public art.
 The artwork at each station reflects the character of the community where it is located.
 Station platforms can accommodate the boarding of 600 passengers onto a three-car train within 30 seconds.